gsong-archive/apple-store-search-ts/README.md

 ## Major Concepts Demonstrated

 * Uses [UI Router][] for state based and nested routing
-* Uses jpsm instead of Bower or npm to manage packages for the browser
+* Uses jspm instead of Bower or npm to manage packages for the browser
 * Uses [SystemJS][] to load modules
 * Sass compilation using [LibSass][] and [Autoprefixer][]
 * Local dev server with [LiveReload](http://livereload.com/) using